Student Life Office

 laurels-155.jpg

 You are invited!
-Karnell McConnell-Black, VPSL, invites students to drop in (or by!) during the following hours to say hello, talk about any topic–your academic experience, your campus experience, your concerns, your interests–and learn more about what's going on around campus, or request information and resources.
+Karnell McConnell-Black, VPSL, invites students to drop by the Student Life Office (Eliot Hall 218) during the following hours to say hello, talk about any topic–your academic experience, your campus experience, concerns, and interests.
+Learn more about helpful resources around campus!

 Questions?
 Please contact the Student Life Office or call us at 503-517-7396.